-The Law Society, the IBA Human Rights Institute and the Bar Human Rights Committee are co-organising a UN side event at the Palais des Nations in Geneva to discuss the challenges that the Turkish legal profession has been facing since the failed coup in July 2016.
+The Law Society, the IBA Human Rights Institute and the Bar Human Rights Committee co-organised a UN side event at the Palais des Nations in Geneva to discuss the challenges that the Turkish legal profession has been facing since the failed coup in July 2016.

-The event will take place on 21 June 2018 at h.
+The event took place on 21 June 2018 at h.
 15-16 in Room XXV at the Palais des Nations in Geneva.

 Speakers to the event are:

-Ozlem Zingil, Turkish lawyer, will present experiences and obstacles faced by lawyers in Turkey in performing their legitimate professional work.
+Ozlem Zingil, Turkish lawyer, presented experiences and obstacles faced by lawyers in Turkey in performing their legitimate professional work.

-Massimo Frigo, Senior Legal Adviser of the ICJ, will discuss the impact of the state of emergency on the rule of law and Turkey’s derogations from its international human rights obligations.
+Massimo Frigo, Senior Legal Adviser of the ICJ, discussed the impact of the state of emergency on the rule of law and Turkey’s derogations from its international human rights obligations.

-Tony Fisher, Chair of the Law Society’s Human Rights Committee, who will speak about the judgements of the European Court of Human Rights in relation tocases received involving Turkey.
+Tony Fisher, Chair of the Law Society’s Human Rights Committee, spoke about the judgements of the European Court of Human Rights in relation tocases received involving Turkey.

-Stephen Cragg QC, who will provide insights on the trial observations tool in Turkish cases.
+Stephen Cragg QC provided insights on the trial observations tool in Turkish cases.